 - Born September 16, 1955 in Danville, IL USA

 Hall of Famer Robin Yount played 20 seasons in the majors, all with the Milwaukee Brewers, and surprised fans when he retired at the age of 37, still capable of playing decent baseball.
-He was the 3rd youngest player in MLB history to reach 3,000 hits; he reached the mark at 36 years, 359 days old.
+He was the 3rd youngest player in major league history to reach 3,000 hits; he reached the mark at 36 years, 359 days old.
 It had been widely expected that Yount would try to reach 4,000 hits, but never one to seek the limelight, he preferred to hang up his cleats while still relatively young.

 In spite of retiring "early", he ranks # 14 on the all-time list for games played, # 16 for doubles, # 17 for hits, # 7 for at-bats, # 34 for runs, # 26 for total bases, and # 64 for RBI.
 In addition, he stole 271 bases and had 251 home runs, which was the highest total in the history of the Brewers until Ryan Braun passed him in 2015.

 Yount played roughly half of his career as a shortstop and then the other half of his career as a centerfielder.
 He won one MVP award at each position.

 According to the similarity scores method, the most similar players to Yount are a truly impressive group of infielders: Craig Biggio, Yount's teammate Paul Molitor, Brooks Robinson, George Brett, and Cal Ripken.

 Yount will be forever linked with George Brett.
 Among the coincidences in their careers: